ikimina/maranata/README.md

 # Ikimina Maranata
-A project which is about microfinance services for the member people.
+A project which is about microfinance services for the members people.